faluapp/falu-dotnet/README.md

 > Your outgoing account for MPESA must be configured in your [Workspace settings][workspace-settings] before you can initiate an outgoing payment to a customer.

-Below is a sample of how to request money from a customer via MPESA's STK Push (a.k.a.
+Below is a sample of how to request money from a customer via MPESA STK Push (a.k.a.
 Popup, Checkout, etc.).

 ```cs
 FaluClient client; // omitted for brevity